 Traditional parenting that uses reason and logic may only result in anger and frustration in a child with ODD.
 This then leads to arguments with a child who does not want to play by the rules, and are most natural when in conflict with someone.
 Parents must teach their children that the only way to access the good things in life is by playing by the rules.
 Children must be given clear pictures of how they are expected to behave and interact within the family.
 They must understand that failure to comply will result in losing access to those things they value most, which will then have to be earned back.

 There are parent training programs that have shown to be effective in treating ODD.
 In these types of programs, you learn how to use techniques like positive reinforcement and time outs to manage your child's behavior.
 Other types of treatments that are available for you and your child include: psychotherapy, family therapy, training to learn problem solving skills, and social skills training.

 In some cases, the doctor may recommend medication to treat severe symptoms of ODD, especially if your child also has ADHD.
-Examples of medications that may be prescribed in these cases include anti-psychotic medication or stimulants.
+Examples of medications that may be prescribed in these cases include anti-psychotic medications or stimulants.